Explora Journeys North America: 11 nights from Reykjavik with Explora IV

 Saint John's

-Protected by a narrow, rocky entrance, St John's port may look like a picturesque village, but it is actually a modern city rich in cultural attractions.
-This town with its lively port is a contrast to some of the more rural surroundings areas and it offers plenty of amenities for travellers and local residents.
+This city with its lively port is a nice contrast to some of the more rural outlying areas and offers a lot of services for travelers and local residents.

 St. Pierre Miquelon